wzhengsen/LuaOOP/README_EN.md

 * Extend or inherit from external classes (classes that generate userdata);
 * Debug and Release run modes;
 * Simple event dispatch mode;
+* Enumeration;
 * Lua5.1-Lua5.4 compat.

+> planned or to be implemented

+* pure virtual functions.
+* New semantics when const qualifies methods.

 ---
 ## 1 - Basic class construction and destruction